oracle/terraform-provider-oci/website/docs/r/dns_record.html.markdown

 * `compartment_id` - The OCID of the compartment the resource belongs to.
 * `domain` - The fully qualified domain name where the record can be located.
 * `is_protected` - A Boolean flag indicating whether or not parts of the record are unable to be explicitly managed.
 * `rdata` - The record's data, as whitespace-delimited tokens in type-specific presentation format.
+All RDATA is normalized and the returned presentation of your RDATA may differ from its initial input.
+For more information about RDATA, see [Supported DNS Resource Record Types](/iaas/Content/DNS/Reference/supporteddnsresource.htm)
 * `record_hash` - A unique identifier for the record within its zone.
 * `rrset_version` - The latest version of the record's zone in which its RRSet differs from the preceding version.
 * `rtype` - The canonical name for the record's type, such as A or CNAME.
 For more information, see [Resource Record (RR) TYPEs](https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-4).